10 Most Endangered

 Rudicel-Montgomery Polygonal Barn, Shelby County

-Historic barns are iconic and artistic representations of Indiana’s agricultural heritage, but as changing farming practices leave many barns without use or incentive for maintenance, they are disappearing at an alarming rate.
-In Shelby County, the 12-sided Rudicel-Montgomery Polygonal Barn is a particularly rare survivor.
+Historic barns are iconic representations of Indiana’s agricultural heritage, but as changing farming practices leave many barns without use or incentive for maintenance, they are disappearing at an alarming rate.
+In Shelby County, the 12-sided Rudicel-Montgomery Polygonal Barn is an exceptional example and a repeat entry on this year’s 10 Most Endangered list.

 For More Information